Welcome to the remote walking-only Island Bush Camp!

 Island Bush Camp: Our full report

-Meals are freshly prepared in the camp’s open-air kitchen over a simple wood-burning stove.
-Ask for a tour of the kitchen – it is extremely interesting and adds to the marvel of the excellent food at Island Bush Camp.
-Meals are served either inside the main area, or outside next to the river.
-Either way, you can be sure that mealtimes are a sociable event – as are drinks around the campfire.
+Food is freshly prepared in the camp’s open-air kitchen using a simple wood-burning stove.
+Ask for a tour of the kitchen – it is extremely interesting and adds to the marvel of the excellent meals prepared each day.
+Meals, whether are served inside the main thatched chalet, or outside next to the river, are sociable events – as is a drink around the campfire.

 Ideal length of stay: 2 to 3 nights

-Directions: Island Bush Camp is a three-hour drive south of Kafunta.
+Directions: Island Bush Camp is a three-hour drive south of its sister camp, Kafunta Lodge.